kubesphere/website/content/en/docs/cluster-administration/cluster-wide-alerting-and-notification/alerting-policy.md

 ### Task 4: Add alerting rules

 1. Click **Add Rule** to begin to create an alerting rule.
 The rule defines parameters such as metric type, check period, consecutive times, metric threshold and alert level to provide rich configurations.
 The check period (the second field under **Rule**) means the time interval between 2 consecutive checks of the metric.
 For example, `2 minutes/period` means the metric is checked every two minutes.
 The consecutive times (the third field under **Rule**) means the number of consecutive times that the metric meets the threshold when checked.
-An alert is only triggered when the actual time is equal to or is greater than the number of consecutive times set in the alert policy.
+An alert is only triggered when the actual time is equal to or is greater than the number of consecutive times set in the alerting policy.

     ![alerting_policy_node_level_alerting_rule](/images/docs/alerting/alerting_policy_node_level_alerting_rule.png)